sphinx-labs/sphinx/docs/cli-existing-project.md

 # Getting Started with an Existing Foundry Project

 In this guide, you'll integrate Sphinx with your existing Foundry project.
-Then, you'll deploy your project on a few testnets.
+Then, you'll deploy your project on test networks.

 Deployments are a three-step process with the DevOps Platform: